Lesson 31: Wrapping Up

 Here are some ways you can build on what you’ve learned:

 If you’ve enjoyed this course, I’d love you to share it with your friends.
 That would be hugely appreciated.
-Here’s a Tweet template to help with that.
+Here’s a Bluesky template to help with that.
+If you're on GitHub, you can star the repository for this course at uncenter/learn-eleventy.

 Thank you